Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Hoba circa 1960.
 Source: Mineral & Exploration Hoba Meteorite Virtual Visit Namibia

-For as long as they could:
+For as long as they could.

 Hoba circa late 1960s or 1970s.
 Source: Hoba meteorite, Grootfontein Constituency, Otjozondjupa Region, Namibia